MiddepakaMeghachandrika/-Final-Capstone-Project/README.md

 10 Visualizations:

-   1.Real-time line plots of daily prices for each of the 14 lots
+   - Real-time line plots of daily prices for each of the 14 lots

-   2.Red dots at each time point for clarity
+   -  Red dots at each time point for clarity

-   3.Tabs for each parking lot
+   - Tabs for each parking lot

 11  Prerequisites

-1 Python 3.8+
+ - Python 3.8+
-2 Install dependencies:
+ - Install dependencies:

 ```bash
 pip install pandas numpy pathway bokeh panel